xinzhou93/CS280A/content/Project3.md

 ---

 # Overview
- This project explores fundamental image processing techniques including finite difference operators, derivative of Gaussian filters, image sharpening, hybrid images, and multi-resolution blending using Gaussian and Laplacian pyramids.
-Through implementing these classic computer vision algorithms, I gained hands-on experience with frequency domain analysis and multi-scale image processing techniques.
+ This project builds a image warping and mosaic pipeline using homography transformations.
+We compute homographies from manually selected point correspondences (A2), warp images using bilinear/Nearest Neighbor interpolation (A3), and stitch images into planar mosaics with weighted averaging (A4).

 # Part 1:
 ## Part 1.1: Shoot the Pictures